Mercerenies/latitude/spec/i_syntax_and_semantics/ch2_lexical.md

 | `\v`     | `U+000B` |

 Additionally, strings can contain Unicode escape sequences.
-A Unicode escape sequence consists of `\u`, followed by either a five-character Unicode code point or a plus and a four-character Unicode code point.
-In either case, the numerical part of the sequence is interpreted as a hexadecimal code point, and a single Unicode character corresponding to that code point is inserted into the string.
-The behavior is undefined if the hex literal does not correspond to an assigned Unicode code point.
+A Unicode escape sequence consists of `\u`, followed either by four hex digits or up to six hex digits enclosed in curly braces.
+This sequence will be interpreted as a single Unicode character, whose code point is equal to the hex digits, interpreted as a hexadecimal numeral.

 A backslash followed by any other character (including a second backslash or a double quote, but excluding a `u`) will be treated as